Wild Cat(echectical) Course

 An introduction to the three fold way of contemplative Christian living.
 Touching into the questionable nature of creeds, commandments & liturgical prayer!
 Continuing to explore the significance of naming & the Sacred Name.
 Starting to explore our own core beliefs, ethics and some fundamentals of contemplative prayer & daily practice.

-Wild Cat 3 – Sacred Stuff
+Wild Cat 3 – Waking Down

 Catechetical questions: ‘I believe in Christ?
 Thou shalt not make to thyself any graven image?
 Thy Kingdom come?

 Getting to grips with the second person of the Trinity and incarnation.
-Reflecting on sacred sovereignty, kingdom & kin-dom?
+Reflecting on incernation, sacred sovereignty, kingdom & kin-dom?
 Exploring the role of imagination, imagery & other sacred ‘stuff’… the nature of sacraments & questions about iconoclasm.

-Wild Cat 4 – Mary’s Month
+Wild Cat 4 – Meeting Mary

 Catechetical questions: ‘Who was conceived by the Holy Spirit, born of the Virgin Mary?
 Thou shalt not take the name of thy God in vain?
 Thy will be done, in earth as it is in heaven?’

-Wild Cat 5 – Turning Points
+Wild Cat 5 – Heart of Mystery

 Catechetical questions: ‘Who suffered, was crucified, dead, and buried.
 Who descended into hell and the third day rose again from the dead?
 Remember that thou keep holy the sabbath?
 Give us this day our daily bread?’

-Wild Cat 6 – First fruits
+Wild Cat 6 – Waking Up

 Catechetical questions: ‘Who ascended into heaven, and sitteth on the right hand of God?
 Honour thy father and mother?
 Forgive us our trespasses, as we forgive those who trespass against us?